🎁 Find out if seasonal is the right fit for your brand.

 This ensures you have the capacity and time to serve customers with your seasonal packaging.

-From our extensive experience, we’ve found the process can take anywhere from 6-8 weeks or 8-12 weeks actually to get packaging in hand.
+From our extensive experience, we’ve found the process can take anywhere from 6-8 weeks or 8-12 weeks to actually get packaging in hand.

 Again, the experience will very much change depending on how involved businesses are, what the design process is like, material availability, how much testing and prototyping is needed, and the amount of time may change.

-However, we would generally say 6-8 weeks is the average.
-However, this does not include the time for packaging and distributing your products.
+The average time mentioned does not include the time for packaging and distributing your products.

 Asides from time, there are a variety of other factors that could affect seasonal packaging plans.